-Work-related factors that present the greatest risk for MSIs involve:
+Work-related factors that present the greatest risk for musculoskeletal injuries involve:

 Because the human body was designed to move, it cannot tolerate immobility for long.
-Merely sitting at a desk for long times can be unhealthy and damaging to the musculoskeletal system.
+Sitting at a desk for long periods of times can be unhealthy and damaging to the musculoskeletal system.
 Holding the upper body still in an upright position requires a lot of muscular effort and contributes to what is called a static load.
-That is the invisible but constant battle against gravity and fatigue, and injury is the price.

 Poor posture can be a result of:

-- Unsuitable job design that requires a worker to sit uninterrupted for longer than an hour at a time; and
+- Unsuitable job design that requires a worker to sit uninterrupted for longer than an hour at a time

-- Lack of proper training, resulting in a lack of awareness.
+- Lack of education and training, resulting in a lack of awareness

-Holding the upper body still allows the upper limbs to engage in such fine hand movements used in typing and operating a mouse (categorized as dynamic load).
+Holding the upper body in one position allows the upper limbs to engage in the fine hand movements used in typing and operating a mouse (categorized as dynamic load).
 These are common examples of repetitious and monotonous movements.
-Repeated hundreds or thousand of times, hour after hour, day after day, year after year, these movements strain and gradually cause "wear and tear" on the muscles and tendons in the forearms, wrists and fingers.
+Repeated hundreds or thousands of times, hour after hour, day after day, year after year, these movements strain and gradually cause "wear and tear" on the muscles and tendons in the forearms, wrists and fingers.
 People who do repetitive work with their bodies in fixed and static positions are even more susceptible to getting RMIs.

-Like repetitive and unvarying movements, a high work pace is quite a common reality in the most offices, even if it happens only occasionally.
-Regardless, whether it is arises from periodic overload or from uneven distribution of work, a regular high speed of work contributes to the development of MSIs very strongly.
+Like repetitive and unvarying movements, a high work pace is quite a common reality in most offices.
+Regardless of whether it arises from periodic overload or from uneven distribution of work, a regular high speed of work contributes to the development of MSIs very strongly.

 The pace of work determines how much time working muscles have for rest and recovery between movements.
 The faster the pace, the shorter and less productive the recovery times become.
-This, in turn, increases the risk for RMIs.
+This combination increases the risk for RMIs.

-- knowing your performance is being monitored by some electronic system; or
+- knowing your performance is being monitored by some electronic system

 The result is that the worker is denied any control over the timing and the speed of work, creating the feeling of "always being in a hurry."
-This haste and resulting stress while working cause the body muscles to tense up which, in turns, significantly accelerates the risk for developing RMIs.
+This haste and resulting stress cause the body muscles to tense up, which, in turn, significantly accelerates the risk for developing RMIs.